 The Bible is absolutely clear that we are to worship God alone.
 The only instances of anyone other than God receiving worship in the Bible are false gods, which are Satan and his demons.
 All followers of the Lord God refuse worship.
-Peter and the apostles refused to be worshipped (Acts 10:25–26; 14:13–14).
-The holy angels refuse to be worshipped (Revelation 19:10; 22:9).
+Peter and the apostles refused to be worshiped (Acts 10:25–26; 14:13–14).
+The holy angels refuse to be worshiped (Revelation 19:10; 22:9).
 The response is always the same, “Worship God!”

 Roman Catholics attempt to “bypass” these clear Scriptural principles by claiming they do not “worship” Mary or saints, but rather that they only “venerate” Mary and the saints.
 Using a different word does not change the essence of what is being done.
 A definition of “venerate” is “to regard with respect or reverence.”
 Nowhere in the Bible are we told to revere anyone but God alone.
 There is nothing wrong with respecting those faithful Christians who have gone before us (see Hebrews chapter 11).
 There is nothing wrong with honoring Mary as the earthly mother of Jesus.
 The Bible describes Mary as “highly favored” by God (Luke 1:28).
-At the same time, there is no instruction in the Bible to revere those whom have gone to Heaven.
+At the same time, there is no instruction in the Bible to revere those who have gone to heaven.
 We are to follow their example, yes, but worship, revere, or venerate, no!

-praying to saints and Mary.
-Whether Mary and/or the saints are prayed to, or whether they are petitioned for their prayers—neither practice is Biblical.
+The major way Catholics “venerate” Mary and the saints is by praying to them.
+But prayer to anyone other than God alone is anti-biblical.
+Whether Mary and/or the saints are prayed to, or whether they are petitioned for their prayers—neither practice is biblical.
 Prayer is an act of worship.
 When we pray to God, we are admitting that we need His help.
 Directing our prayers to anyone other than God is robbing God of the glory that is His alone.

 Another way Catholics “venerate” Mary and the saints is by creating statues and images of them.
 Many Catholics use images of Mary and/or the saints as “good luck charms.”
-Any cursory reading of the Bible will reveal this practice as blatant idolatry (Exodus 20:4–6; 1 Corinthians 12:12; 1 John 5:21).
+Any cursory reading of the Bible will reveal this practice as blatant idolatry (Exodus 20:4–6; 1 Corinthians 12:1–2; 1 John 5:21).
 Rubbing rosary beads is idolatry.
 Lighting candles before a statue or portrayal of a saint is idolatry.
 Burying a Joseph statue in hopes of selling your home (and countless other Catholic practices) is idolatry.

 The terminology is not the issue.
-Whether the practice is described as “worship” or “veneration," or any other term, the problem is the same.
-Any time we ascribe something that belongs to God, to someone else, it is idolatry.
+Whether the practice is described as “worship” or “veneration” or any other term, the problem is the same.
+Any time we ascribe something that belongs to God to someone else, it is idolatry.
 The Bible nowhere instructs us to revere, pray to, rely on, or “idolize” anyone other than God.
 We are to worship God alone.
 Glory, praise, and honor belong to God alone.
-Only God is worthy to "...receive glory and honor and power..."
-(Revelation 4:11).
+Only God is worthy to “receive glory and honor and power” (Revelation 4:11).
 God alone is worthy to receive our worship, adoration, and praise (Nehemiah 9:6; Revelation 15:4).